edthena/policies/privacy.md

   Educational Institution customers provide a link to this Privacy Notice to all Parents.

-<u>Data Collected from Children</u>: The Educational Institution is in control
-of whether and how personal information may be collected from a child through the service in the context of capturing User Content.
+Data Collected from Children: The Educational Institution is in control of whether and how personal information may be collected from a child through the service in the context of capturing User Content.
 To the extent personal information is collected, it could include an audio or video recording or image of the child in a classroom setting, and any personal information that is disclosed verbally in such a recording, such as the child's name.

-<u>How We Disclose Children's Personal Information</u>: We disclose a child's
-personal information as needed to provide our Service, or to third parties with appropriate consent or authorization.
+How We Disclose Children's Personal Information: We disclose a child's personal information as needed to provide our Service, or to third parties with appropriate consent or authorization.
 For example, we share a child's personal information with third parties as authorized by the owner of the User Content or the Educational Institution.
 More information about how we may disclose personal